SpeakUP Academy

 What does the suffix -blooded mean in English?

-The suffix -blooded having blood of a specified temperature or nature; having a specific type of temperament or passion In Spanish it usually maps to de sangre / de temperamento.
+The suffix -blooded combines with a temperature word to describe someone's temperament: cold-blooded (unemotional, calculating) and hot-blooded (passionate, impulsive).
+In Spanish it usually maps to de sangre / de temperamento.

 Can you give an example of a word with -blooded?